 - Prior experience or strong interest in working with wildlife.

 - Proficiency in written and spoken English language and medical terminology.

 - A three to four-week commitment is required.
 A five-day work week is expected, with some evenings included.

 - Students must arrange for their own housing.

-Download the application form and mail it in with:
+Complete the online application and mail it in with:

 - Your curriculum vitae or resume.

 - A letter of intent describing your career goals and reasons for wanting to participate in the Wildlife Medicine and Surgery Externship program at PAWS.

 - Three letters of reference.

 PO Box 1037